jackmitch/cv/README.md

 ---

-This CV is a PDF derived from https://github.com/jackmitch/cv, please check for recent updates.
+This CV is derived from https://github.com/jackmitch/cv, please check for recent updates.